 Born in 1979, color and texture surrounded me in the grasses of the Midwestern plains and Eastern mountains as a child.
 I was born into a life or death family, my older sister had severe health issues and was not expected to live.
 She did however, with many operations and medical assistance on a regular basis.
-My awareness to the presence of living and dying was heightened through my family experience and continues to be processed through my work.
+My awareness to the presence of living and dying was heightened through my family experience and continues to be processed through my work and adult life.

 I began painting murals in my homes as a young teenager, then I painted and designed sets for theatre begning in 1995.
 I was enthralled with the ability to create a view into an entire world.
 Mid degree, at the University of Kansas, I was drawn to exploring my own themes in Fine Arts.
 Instantly I found drawing and painting the human figure, landscapes, fruits and plant life provided much needed contemplative time to explore my connection to organic life.
 I studied abroad in Stoke-on-Trent, England in 2001 and began my studio practice.
 It was there, that I learned I had a deep desire to create work that observes the visceral, to allow acceptance of it.
 While visiting many large art museums in Europe I was inspired by the religious art to find a language that could talk about spirituality with inclusion to the human experience beyond specific religions.